Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Educator.

-What color balls?
+What colors are the balls?

 Who is ready to answer me?